 We operate an on-line payment system, SIMS Agora, so school meals and most trips can be paid for online.
 We currently still accept cheques, which should be made payable to 'Barrington C of E Primary School'.
-Please try to avoid using cash and this should be handed directly to the school office.
+Please try to avoid using cash.